 - True or False: The cast type is the type to which all operands in an expression are converted so that they are compatible with each other.
-Answer: False - 2. \\\\ casting forces a value of one data type to be used as a value of another type. - 3.
-True or False: A character that is a digit is represented in computer memory differently than a numeric value represented by the same digit. - A(n) \\\\\ dialog box asks a question and provides a text field in which the user can enter a response.
+Answer: False - 2. \\\\ casting forces a value of one data type to be used as a value of another type.
+Answer: Type - 3.
+True or False: A character that is a digit is represented in computer memory differently from a numeric value represented by the same digit.
+Answer: True - A(n) \\\\\ dialog box asks a question and provides a text field in which the user can enter a response.
 Answer: input